 For highly automated type periphery, such as torch neck exchangers, the use of source capture robotic fume kits is not possible with these devices.
 The reason the two are incompatible is that the collector body mounts over the neck and torch body housing in the same location that the torch neck would otherwise dock.
 If an automatic torch neck exchange station is critical to your process and you are interested in robotic fume extraction, you would be limited to an ambient air or hooded cell solution.

 With maintenance, once the initial install is completed, servicing the front end is simple, because the consumables remain exposed.
 The rubber collection boot snaps off the collector body if replacement is required.
 The rubber boot is a wear item, which is easily and quickly replaceable.

-The entire collection system that goes around the neck or torch body is removable in just few minutes.
+The entire collection system that goes around the neck or torch body is removable in just a few minutes.
 If you crash hard enough, you could damage the collector, and at that point, you would have to replace the collector.
 With exception of the quick neck change robotic welding guns, the collector body will need to be removed in order to exchange the torch neck.

 Torch Packages for Source Capture Robotic Fume Extraction

 Source capture robotic fume extraction kits are currently available for ABIROB air-cooled, ABIROB water-cooled, and the ROBO WH robotic over-arm welding guns.